-Suspense Replay continues with their episode from May 3, 1955 titled, Remember Me.
+Suspense Replay continues on with their episode from December 16, 1954 titled, Pretty Girl.

 This week, we’ll hear one of the 50 programs produced for Dimension X. This one is titled The Professor Was A Thief, and first aired November 5, 1950.

 Inner Sanctum kicks off our month of stories featuring ventriloquist dummies with, The Deadly Dummy.
 This one first aired January 24, 1949.

 Don’t forget our vampire Wednesday’s and undead Saturday’s on The Horror this month as well!